YairLevi/Lecture4U/README.md

 ## About The Project
 Final project in the Computer Science Department, Bar Ilan University. </br>
-**Lecture4U** is a course management system, which allows users to take part in courses, or manage their courses as lecturer. </br>
-Our system provides each user machine learning tools which makes it easier for users to learn and manage their time.
+**Lecture4U** is a course management system, which allows users to take part in courses, or manage their courses as lecturer.
+Our system provides each user machine learning tools which makes it easier for them to learn and manage their time.
 ### Motivation
 ### Features
 - [x] **Course management tools -** _As a student_ you can view the materials that uploaded by the lecturer, rate the study units according to your knowledge, see the assignments you need to submit, and chat with course members in the forum. _As a lecturer_ you can upload study materials, add assignments, and see the average    knowledge of each study unit (according to students ratings).